oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab4.md

-# Review a Typical TDE Environment
+# Review a typical TDE environment

 ## Introduction
 Before migrating a database from a local TDE wallet to centralized key management with Oracle Key Vault, you need to understand how the TDE parameters are set, and what tablespaces are encrypted.